← Back to Topics

 Stock acquired after July 4, 2025:

-For complete details, see QSBS Exclusion Rules (Section 1202).
+For a complete elucidation of these rules, consult QSBS Exclusion Rules (Section 1202).

 What is the per-issuer limit?

-• 10 times your adjusted basis in the QSBS
+• An amount equal to 10 times the investor’s adjusted basis in the QSBS.

 Eligibility Questions